OpenTermsArchive/contrib-versions/Dropbox/Privacy Policy.md

 Effective: April 12, 2017

+Dropbox’s Privacy Policy will be changing effective May 25, 2018.
+Click here to review.

 Thanks for using Dropbox!
 Here we describe how we collect, use and handle your information when you use our websites, software and services ("**Services**").

 What &.
 Why